 - experience in general carpentry, framing and repairs

-- already got a tertiary qualification but want to retrain in carpentry.
+- already have a tertiary qualification but want to retrain in carpentry.

 Most carpenters work for large building companies or contractors

 Carpenters usually work for builders or building firms.
 Many of these are smaller businesses, employing two to 10 people.
 Large building firms also employ carpenters, but often subcontract work out to mid-sized building companies.

 Carpenters usually specialise in either residential or commercial building.
-Commercial building is dominated by larger companies, while most residential building is contracted to builders who employ just a few staff.
+Commercial building is dominated by larger companies, while most residential building is contracted to builders who employ only a few staff.